mendix/docs/content/refguide/entities.md

 The generalization specifies the entity from which a specific entity derives its properties (attributes, associations, events, and other properties).
 It is used when entities have common attributes and can be generalized using a super entity.
 In object oriented programming (OOP) the generic term for generalization and specialization is called **inheritance**.

+When an entity that has a specialization is retrieved, for example in a data grid or in a microflow, specializations of that entity are included in the result.
+When a specialization is retrieved, its generalizations are not included in the result.
+Using the previous example, if `Vehicle` is retrieved, the resulting set will contain objects of types `Vehicle` and `Car`.
+If `Car` is retrieved, only objects of `Car` are included in the result set.

 One important use of this feature is to derive functionality from the System module, for example, images from the entity `Image` and files from the entity `FileDocument`.

 For example, this property can be used in a situation where, you have an entity 'Student' and an entity 'Professor' which have some generic properties.
 They both have a name, telephone number and email address and can be a member of one or more courses.
 Both entities are *generalized* in the entity 'Member'.
 Conversely, this means that the entity 'Member' is *specialized* in the entities 'Student' and 'Professor'.